10 Best HVAC Companies in Columbia, MD

 Cost of HVAC Installation and Maintenance in Columbia

-• Heat pump: Heat pumps move hot and cold air between your home and outside.
-They don't generate their own heating and cooling, so they work more efficiently in more moderate climates.
+• Heat pump: Heat pumps move warm and cool air between your home and the outdoors.
+They don't generate their own heating and cooling, so they work more efficiently in more temperate climates.

-• Packaged heating and air: Packaged HVAC systems are often a good option for smaller houses.
-Packaged systems consist of a single heating and cooling unit that's usually located in a basement or attic.
-This unit tends to be compact, efficient, and easy to maintain.
+• Packaged heating and air: Packaged HVAC systems are a good choice for smaller houses.
+They have a single cooling and heating unit, usually in a basement or attic.
+This unit is often space-saving, cost-effective, and easy to maintain.

 HVAC Unit TypeCost